 In May 2016, I announced to my clients I would be transitioning into a full-service website design and development business with a special focus on simple + chic (frustration-free) WordPress websites.

-In 2017 I niched down providing web design services for coaches.
+In 2017 I niched down providing web design services for coaches and service-providers.

 I wanted to be able to serve my clients with the highest level of excellence.
 And in order to do this, I wanted to focus on a single industry.